release-it/release-it/README.md

 be executed (e.g. `git.push: false`).
 See [execution order][40] for more details on execution order of plugin lifecycle methods.

+Use `--no-hooks` to skip all hooks, or disable a single hook from the command line (e.g. `--no-hooks.before:init`).

 All commands can use configuration variables (like template strings).
 An array of commands can also be provided, they will run one after another.
 Some example release-it configuration: